pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 T.H.
 Cormen, C.E.
 Leiserson, R.L.
 Rivest e C. Stein.
 The MIT Press, Third Edition, 2009.

-Item.
 21. Na frase: "No single data structure works well for all purposes, and so it is important to know the strengths and limitations of several of them." uma tradução adequada para a palavra strengths, dentro do contexto, é: